WillemHaring/confetti/README.md

 [link to GitHub issues]

 ## Development and contribution
-Build as demonstration by Willem Haring (Mendix)
+- Build as demonstration by Willem Haring (Mendix)
+- Based on [react-dom-confetti](https://github.com/daniel-lundin/react-dom-confetti) by Daniel Lundin